 Faculty availability and specializations determine seminar offerings.

 Ph.D. students in the School of Theology may apply to a minor in any area in which the seminary offers majors.
-Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Associate Dean for the Ph.D.
-Program.
+Faculty supervisors in the minor field review applicant portfolios, making admissions recommendations to the Director for the Research Doctoral Programs.

 The School of Theology Ph.D. program offers the following minors within its divisions:

 Students who minor in a discipline must complete the comprehensive bibliography, reading and research seminars in the minor, and the comprehensive exam in their minor area.

 School of Theology Ph.D. majors may apply to any minor field offered by the School of Preaching and Fish School of Evangelism and Missions.

 Fall Semester (Hours) Spring Semester (Hours)